-Now based in New York City, Wills has played guitar and sung in a litany of rock and blues bands since age 13.
+Now based in Los Angeles, Wills has played guitar and sung in a litany of rock and blues bands since age 13.
 Wills’ personal and professional career path started to come into focus in the form of his prover- bial Beatles on Ed Sullivan moment while listening to the Rolling Stones’ Exile on Main St. on car trips with his parents and three brothers.
 As he recalls, his brothers would be sleeping in the backseat, but he would “always be in the front just singing along to it.”

 “I’ve always been a song guy,” Wills continues.
 “Bands and artists who have content and something im- portant to say or something that sounds deeply personal, and I think Billy Corgan's Smashing Pumpkins lyrics really stood out to me when I was in 7th grade and opened up my perspective on what song lyrics could be.
 I suddenly knew what to do with all the folded pieces of paper I kept in my dresser drawer in my room.
 When I heard ‘Disarm,’ something went off in my head.
 Same thing with the Strokes.
 Some of their lines stopped me in my tracks and I felt like I was a church bell that just got struck by a mallet.”